 If you do not have direct experience with an aspect listed here, please base your responses upon your general perceptions.

 So, some of the survey responses will generate data about the store visit and other responses will generate general data based on the Home Depot image!
-Please tell me the managerial interpretation of this data set?
+Please tell me the managerial interpretation of these data?
 How would you like to be the store manager who is chastised for surveys on visits to your store when some of the data are based upon “general perceptions”!
 (If you know a store manager, please ask them how the survey results affects his/her job.)

 Fifth, the survey is clogged with loads of unnecessary words that lead to survey entropy.
 Look at the screen about the Associate.
 The survey designers could restructure the survey design with a lead-in statement such as, “The Associate was…” for the entire screen.
 How many words could then be eliminated?
 The remaining words would be the constructs of interest that should be the respondent’s focus.
-Instead, the respondent has to wade through the noise of the all these unnecessary words to find the critical ones.
 To borrow a concept from engineering, the noise-to-signal ratio can be improved.
 Even the scale point numbers don’t need to be repeated for every question.
 That’s just more noise.

 The Event Survey Run Amuck